zeyozdemir7/external-apis-bootcamp-demo/README.md

 Bonus:
-- Use the rest of the reserved chaos book IDs (99, 994-999) to test resilience (retries, timeouts, error mapping) in a non-blocking way.
+- Use the rest of the reserved chaos book IDs (99, 994-999) to test resilience (retries, timeouts, error mapping) in a non-blocking way. -> done

 ## Project Structure